emkou/ReactNativeXNative/README.md

 The ReactNative codebase in this repository reflects my work with RN during 2019, I exemplify usage of state/stateless components, classes, hooks, redux, fetch and testing with Jest.

-## ReactNative domain
+## Native domain

-The Native codebase reflects the (comparable to RN) workflow needed to acheive the presentation of a TableView with 100 rows of data fetched remotely.
+The Native codebase reflects the (comparable to RN) workflow needed to achieve the presentation of a TableView with 100 rows of data fetched remotely.